tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

 I am very excited to introduce work currently underway on the probably package.
 We are looking to create early awareness and receive feedback from the community.
 That is why the enhancements discussed here are not yet on CRAN.

-While the article is meant to introduce new package functionality, we also have the goal of introducing model calibration conceptually; we want to provide sufficient background for those who may not be familiar with model calibration.
+While the article is meant to introduce new package functionality, we also have the goal of introducing model calibration conceptually.
+We want to provide sufficient background for those who may not be familiar with model calibration.
 If you are already familiar with this technique, feel free to skip to the [Setup](#example-data) section to get started.

 To install the version of probably used here: